What Is Stair?

 The requirements of a good stair are as follows:

-1. Location of stair – A stair should be located such that it provides easy access to the people living in the building and where it is convenient for most of the people to use easily.
+A stair should be located such that it provides easy access to the people living in the building and where it is convenient for most of the people to use easily.

-4. Head room – a staircase shall be given a minimum headroom of 2.1 m to 2.3 m so that it allows even a tall person to comfortably access the stair with luggage on his or her head.
+A staircase shall be given a minimum headroom of 2.1 m to 2.3 m so that it allows even a tall person to comfortably access the stair with luggage on his or her head.

-7. Construction materials used for of stair – the materials used for construction of stair should possess suﬃcient strength.
+the materials used for construction of stair should possess suﬃcient strength.
 They should withstand the desired load and also they should have properties of fire resistance.

 What Is Dog-legged Staircase?

-Dog-legged staircase is given its name due to its appearance in the sectional elevation.
+The dog-legged staircase is given its name due to its appearance in the sectional elevation.
 When the sectional elevation of a dog-legged staircase is seen, it looks like a dog’s leg.

 For compact spaces, dog-legged stairs are the most suitable stairs.
 It consists of two flights that go in the opposite direction.
 When a flight is finished, a mid-landing is provided.
 The mid-landing diverts the stair direction.
 The other flight runs in exactly the opposite direction to the first one.